-Approximately 85% of Hampshire's land area is rural and accommodates 22% 18 of the county's population.
-The quality of Hampshire's rural environment is key to its desirability as somewhere to live and visit, and is crucial to the County's economic success ^{xxx} .
+Approximately 85% of Hampshire's land area is rural and accommodates 22% of the county's population.
+The quality of Hampshire's rural environment is key to its desirability as somewhere to live and visit, and is crucial to the County's economic successxxx.

 Our rural areas are characterised by low population density and high levels of car dependency.
 Conventional public transport services are often not commercially viable.
 However, technological innovation has the potential to transform how people and goods move around rural areas.

 'We want to ensure that rural transport enables everyone to live happy and healthy lives in our rural communities; both by allowing rural residents to access jobs, services, and opportunities by a choice of modes, and by improving access to rural areas for all to enjoy.'

-Policy RT1 Policy RT2 Maintaining accessibility in rural areas, and providing realistic alternatives to reduce dependency on the private car Sustainable access to the countryside
+Policy RT1 Policy RT2

+Maintaining accessibility in rural areas, and providing realistic alternatives to reduce Sustainable access to the countryside

+dependency on the private car